Anika21-NextIn/dmoney-transaction-postman/README.md

 # Dmoney API Testing Using Postman And Newman
+## Project summary:
+This porject shows the automation between DMoney user and Transection API using postman.
+And generate report using newman to show the test result at a glance.
+I have added the API collection run documentation, Test Cases documentation both positive and negative test case and a Bug report for this project.
 ## Test Scenarios:
 1. Admin creates an agent and random 2 customers.
 2. Deposit some money from SYSTEM account to the agent.
 System account: SYSTEM (range 10 tk to 10000 tk)